aloebach/Minigame-Jam/README.md

 To get started, clone this repository.
 In z-shell: git clone https://github.com/aloebach/Minigame-Jam.git

 Once you've cloned the repository open minigames/minigame-template, and follow the instructins from there!
-After you've set up your own minigame using the template, you can set the DEBUG_GAME variable in main.lua to the name of your minigame to test!
-Finally, once you've succesfully tested your new minigame, simply add it to `minigame_list.lua`, and you've sucesfully added your own game to the Moware Minigames framework!
+After you've set up your own minigame using the template, you can set the DEBUG_GAME variable in `main.lua` to the name of your minigame to test!
+Finally, once you've succesfully tested your new minigame, simply add it to the list in  `minigame_list.lua`, and you've sucesfully added your own game to the Moware Minigames framework!

 _____________________________